 PET Scans with Alabama Coastal Radiology, P.C.

-For more information on PET scans, talk to a radiologist at Alabama Coastal Radiology, P.C. today by calling your preferred location.
-We perform PET scans throughout the Mobile area including in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.
+For more information on PET scans, talk to a board-certified radiologist at Alabama Coastal Radiology, P.C. today by calling your preferred location.
+Our radiologists are all board-certified by the American Board of Radiology and many have extensive experience performing safe and accurate PET scans.
+We have offices throughout the Mobile area including in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.

 For more information on this topic, please visit www.Radiologyinfo.org.